juanfresia/coriolis/README.md

 target_link_libraries(myProj coriolis)
 ```

 You can find a C implementation of the smokers problem in `examples/smokers`.
-In this case, the `run_coriolis.sh` script uses a `makefile` to compile :
+In this case, the `run_coriolis.sh` script uses a `makefile` to compile and run the program:

 ```
 ~$ cat examples/smokers/run_coriolis.sh